Dany Kane: Magazine and Simard partnership

+The fact that Simard kept wrecking successive vehicles presented problems about making the trip from Montreal to Halifax.
+Simard had wrecked his Jeep in a car clash in January 1997, then wrecked his Chrysler Intrepid in another clash, and finally he wrecked the car that he rented to replace his Intrepid.
+Simard was able to obtain a Buick LeSabre to replace his wrecked vehicles and in that car he drove Kane out to Halifax on 24 February 1997.
 Along the way to Halifax, Kane and Simard were pulled over in Oromocto, New Brunswick by the RCMP under the suspicion of smuggling drugs as the two men were dressed in such a flamboyant way that the two officers, Constables Gilles Blinn and Dale Hutley, thought they must be drug dealers.
 Kane and Simard co-operated with the two officers, but refused to allow them to open the trunk of their car, and lacking both probable cause and a warrant, the two officers did not search the car's trunk with the guns in it.
 The search caused a "silent hit" on the RCMP's computers as anytime a police officer contacts an informer it causes an alarm on the central computer system of the RCMP.
 However, the RCMP did not become overtly concerned about what Kane was doing in New Brunswick despite the fact that Kane had not mentioned to his handlers that he was going to Halifax.

 On 27 February 1997, Kane and Simard killed MacFarlane in an industrial park in Halifax.
 MacFarlane had discovered his car was being followed by Kane and Simard and parked his car in the industrial park.
 MacFarlane got out to confront them while Simard shot him with a .38 handgun from the passenger's window As MacFarlane screamed in pain from his wound, he ran away while Simard and Kane both got of the car to give chase and finally gunned him down.
+On 11 March 1997, Kane told his handlers that: "Simard is very unpredictable and dangerous...He is capable of anything".
+Kane told his mistress Patricia around about the same time that Simard was "a real psychopath" and he regretted letting Simard live with them.
+Despite his statements, Kane spent the period from 15 to 22 March 1997 on vacation with Simard at the Trelawny Beach resort at Montego Bay in Jamaica.
+During the vacation, Simard told several other Hells Angels staying at the same resort that he applied several times to join the police, which was a major violation of the gang's rules, which state that anyone who had applied to be a policeman was not allowed to join.